mizatrix/streamlit-crawlability-checker/README.md

 ## 🚀 Features

 - ✅ Detects if crawling is allowed via `robots.txt`
+- 🧠 Uses a browser-like User-Agent to access `robots.txt` even from sites that block bots
 - 🗺️ Checks for available sitemaps
 - 🧠 Identifies JS-heavy websites
 - 📰 Checks for RSS feed availability